Project

 University of Edinburgh

-The Usher Building was conceived as a world-class hub for data-driven healthcare research bringing together academics, industry partners and the public within a single, highly complex environment.
+The Usher Building at Edinburgh BioQuarter was conceived as a world-class hub for data-driven health and social care research bringing together academics, researchers, industry partners and the wider public within a highly complex workplace environment.

 Sector